We have a problem with reporting on keyword rankings.

 Side note: Of course, an advanced rank checker would deliver more insights than just the rank.
 It tells you what other search listing types it found on the page, and additional information about those insights as well.

-Rank Clarity is a great example of the latter.
-It allows an SEO team to dive deeper into the universal rank types triggered by their keywords.
+Rank Intelligence is a great example of the latter.
+It allows an SEO team to dive deeper into the search features triggered by their keywords.
 In doing so, SEOs can evaluate their rankings and the search visibility potential better.

 (Universal Rank Types report in seoClarity.)